 Effective January 1, 2018, U.S. tax reform introduced the base erosion and anti-abuse tax (BEAT).
-The BEAT is broadly levied on U.S. tax deductions created by base erosion payments by a U.S. taxpayer, e.g., for interest and services, to its non-U.S. affiliated companies.
-The BEAT is payable to the extent that the tax calculation based on modified taxable income exceeds the tax based on ordinary federal taxable income with adjustments.
-After analysis of the final BEAT regulations issued by the U.S. Department of Treasury in December 2019, management concluded that CS Holdings was not subject to the BEAT for the 2019 through 2022 tax years.
-However, as of June 30, 2023 CS Holdings has booked BEAT expense in the amount of \$11 million and a reserve for an uncertain tax position for the BEAT liability for 2019 and 2021 tax years, and CS Holdings allocated the uncertain tax liability for BEAT to its subsidiaries based on the subsidiary's relative contribution of base erosion payments to the BEAT.
-As such, the Company was allocated \$2.7 million for 2018, \$0.4 million for 2019 and \$17.6 million for 2021 of uncertain tax position related to the BEAT liability.
+The BEAT is broadly levied on U.S. tax deductions created by base erosion payments by a US taxpayer, e.g., for interest and services, to its non-US affiliated companies.
+The CS Holdings affiliated group was not subject to BEAT since the 2019 tax year.
+However, CS Holdings has booked a reserve for an uncertain tax position for the BEAT liability for 2018 and 2021 tax years, and CS Holdings allocated the uncertain tax liability for BEAT to its subsidiaries based on the subsidiary's relative contribution of base erosion payments to the BEAT.
+As such, the Company was allocated \$2.7 million for 2018 and \$17.6 million for 2021 of uncertain tax position related to the BEAT.
+The BEAT is not applicable to partnerships, therefore, it will not be applicable to this Company for the second stub period and going forward.

 (A wholly owned subsidiary of Credit Suisse (USA), Inc.)

-Notes to Financial Statements
+Notes to Statement of Financial Condition

-June 30, 2023
+December 31, 2023